-The August bank holiday weekend is just around the corner – but what will you get up to on the long weekend?
+The first May bank holiday weekend is just around the corner – but what will you get up to on the long weekend?

 From gigs to theatre, start the bank holiday weekend as you mean to go on.

 You can head to a good old fashioned drum and bass rave to kick off your bank holiday in Leeds as Critical Sound takes over Mint Warehouse.
 They’ve put together a stellar line-up led by special guest DJ Hazard.
 He’ll be joined by Circuits, Kanine and QZB, as Enei and Klax play a rare back-to-back set.